Abstraction

 This evokes the complex materialist, interdiscursive and kinetic relationships with readers, objects and ideas found in the Psalter’s hyper materialism, which draws us into a world we interact with by reading and looking and sensing, chiming with Nail’s observation that ‘although we often experience vision as a passive thing that sort of happens to us, but that’s actually very active both in our bodies (in our eyes the way they seek out, move and follow and respond to the world).
 One of the main takeaways was to think about much larger context what an image is but also what the world does‘ (Gonzarek, 2019), Nail states:

 Nail concurs with Deleuze, that the reversal of Platonism necessitates ‘showing the true chaos repressed within Platonism itself in the form of the simulacrum or pure dissimilitude, or difference, which is the condition for the division between model and copy’ (Nail, p.
 18, 2018).
-The chaos repressed within Platonism is manifest time and time again in AI generated text and images though it is easy to forget this as we are bombarded by opposite corporate narratives, promising us an efficiency and reliability where there is in fact no such possibility in a world of finite resources and irreducible complexity.
+The chaos repressed within Platonism is manifest time and time again in AI generated text and images, though it is easy to forget this as we are bombarded by opposite corporate narratives, promising us an AI driven efficiency and reliability where there is in fact no such possibility in a world of finite resources and irreducible complexity – AI instead brings chaos.

 Frame 4

-So, now, eight years after the MIT lab’s experiment with ‘Norman’, what happens when we undertake an even more risky experiment, marrying slop with gif ?
-The algorithm I used to conduct my first Norman type experiments started with my attempts at hand drawing Uccello’s Battle of San Romano.
-Within a few seconds of inputting my drawing into an image to video application it was animated into a crassly violent, splattering brawl, each frame exuded video game levels of aggression, above and beyond the idea of ‘biased’ data sets.
-Much like wider game culture, it manifested a childish fantasy of conflict, like Zuckerberg challenging Musk to a cage fight, fantasies ungrounded by lived experience of actual violent labour or physical discomfort.
+So, now, eight years after the MIT lab’s experiment with ‘Norman’, what happens when we undertake a similarly risky process, marrying slop with the gif ?
+The Veed Video Diffusion Model software I used to conduct my first Norman type experiments started with my attempts at hand drawing Uccello’s Battle of San Romano (a Medieval painting I have been interested in for decades).
+Within a few seconds of inputting my drawing into an image to video application with the prompt, ‘soldiers going into battle’ it was animated into a crassly violent, splattering brawl, each frame exuded video game levels of aggression, above and beyond the idea of ‘biased’ data sets.
+Much like wider game culture, it manifested a childish fantasy of conflict, like Musk challenging Zuckerberg to a cage fight (Thomas, 2023), fantasies ungrounded by lived experience of actual violent labour or physical discomfort.
 On the other hand, Uccello’s original painting does not animate violence in this way and is instead still, materially grounded, presenting us with a moment of intelligent reflection within a very carefully constructed formal space.
-Uccello does not invoke a need for ‘more masculine energy’ as Zuckerberg does, but the gif generated with a still to moving image algorithm seems to fulfil that intention, contrived and ontologically questionable as it is.
-This and other AI animations seem deadeningly bereft of vitality, lifeless for all their movement, limited compared to the images in the medieval marginalia and Uccello’s Battle of San Romano I researched and drew for this project.
+Uccello does not invoke a need for ‘more masculine energy’ as Zuckerberg infamously does (Mahdawi 2025), but the gif generated with image to video software seems to fulfil that intention, contrived and ontologically questionable as it is.
+This and other AI animations seem deadeningly bereft of vitality, lifeless for all their movement, limited compared to the images in the Medieval marginalia and Uccello’s Battle of San Romano.

-My drawing of Uccello’s Battle of San Romano processed by an AI image to video application becomes a gun laden modern military scene, replete with paramilitary weapons and uniforms, revealing the dominant patterns of representation such systems draw upon.
-Impett notes how poor AI systems are at representing pre photographic and pre Fordist culture. ‘imagine trying to adapt these algorithms for early modern European painting; it becomes clear that the categories of objects being detected (e.g. Polaroid Camera, iPod, Model T), and indeed the very notion of object detection, are bound up with a (post-) Fordist image world in which pictures are largely made up of industrially manufactured consumer goods, rather than, say, Albertian istorie (narrative painting)’ (Impett, 12, 2024).
+My drawing of Uccello’s Battle of San Romano processed by the Veed AI image to video software becomes a gun-laden modern battle scene with paramilitary weapons and uniforms, revealing the dominant patterns of representation such systems draw upon.
+Impett notes how poor AI systems are at representing pre photographic and pre Fordist culture, ‘imagine trying to adapt these algorithms for early modern European painting; it becomes clear that the categories of objects being detected (e.g. Polaroid Camera, iPod, Model T), and indeed the very notion of object detection, are bound up with a (post-) Fordist image world in which pictures are largely made up of industrially manufactured consumer goods, rather than, say, Albertian istorie (narrative painting)’ (Impett, 12, 2024).

 Frame 5

-Towards the end of this project I began to wonder if the medieval marginalia of the Macclesfield Psalter are similar to gifs, in terms of cultural compression and memetic movement across texts and time.
-Medieval illuminated manuscripts groan with ornaments, with gold and precious blue pigments, and like modern gifs some of it is utterly offensive, racist, puerile, funny or just weird.
+Medieval illuminated manuscripts groan with ornaments, with gold and precious blue pigments, and like modern gifs some of it is offensive, racist, puerile, funny or just unfathomably weird.
 Gifs, according to Wagener ‘compress and reduce immediate meaningful references in order to be easily replicated, shared, and understood, thus engaging into a compressed approach of discourse (Torfing 2005), culture and language—an ultimate polysemic compressed form of meaning.
-This particular discursive emergence uses its own reduced system of signs and references (Cannizzaro 2016), based on a heavily interdiscursive nature—hence the strong mixture of cultural references.’
-(Wagener, 2020)
+This particular discursive emergence uses its own reduced system of signs and references (Cannizzaro 2016), based on a heavily interdiscursive nature—hence the strong mixture of cultural references’ (Wagener, 2020).

-Like marginalia, slop gifs (gifs generated by machine learning via Stable Diffusion architectures) cannot easily be separated from language, even image to image interfaces draw upon language embeddings such as CLIP, meaning they are inherently intertextual at a technical as well as a cultural level.
-The gif image at Figure 10 was created to explore cultural intertextuality via Stop Motion animation and the Psalm 37:16, ‘Better is the little of the righteous than the abundance of many who are wicked’, it features righteous poor rabbits, horses and dogs and wickedly abundant human aggressors.
+Like marginalia, AI slop gifs cannot easily be separated from language, even image to image interfaces draw upon language embeddings such as CLIP, meaning they are inherently intertextual at a technical as well as a cultural level.
+The gif image above was created to explore cultural intertextuality via stop motion animation of toys (and an armature) and the Psalm 37:16, ‘Better is the little of the righteous than the abundance of many who are wicked’, it features righteous poor rabbits, horses and dogs and wickedly abundant human aggressors.
 This is my understanding of antithetical parallelism in the Macclesfield Psalter, a contrast of ideas.
 It interests me that Large Language Models seem to have a tendency towards the robotic repetition of this type of antithetical parallelism, in the form of ‘not X but Y’.
 I have even seen complaints about it on social media:

 ‘The two biggest culprits that make AI generated copy hard to read is the over reliance on two key writing styles: